 This measure does not address any disparities related to special healthcare needs.
-However, information related to this issue is potentially available in the CAHPS survey itself, if States choose to analyze it.
+However, data related to this issue are potentially available in the CAHPS survey itself, if States so choose to analyze them.

-The core component of the CAHPS Health Plan Survey - Child Medicaid Survey does not include questions asking about children's special healthcare needs, though the Item Set for CCC supplement does.
-Consequently, States currently have the ability to report on disparities in healthcare specialist availability by special healthcare needs through this optional supplement to the survey.
-The proposed measure does not require States to collect and report those data beyond the specific treatment or counseling question; however, given the expectation that children with special healthcare needs may require a greater level of treatment or counseling services, conducting a targeted CAHPS survey for this population to assess availability of specialty care is encouraged.
+The core component of the CAHPS Health Plan Survey - Child Medicaid Survey does not include questions asking about children's special healthcare needs, though the Item Set for Children with Chronic Conditions supplement does.
+States currently have the ability to report on disparities in healthcare specialist availability by special healthcare needs through the supplemental component of the survey.
+This measure does not require States to collect and report those data; however, given the expectation that children with special healthcare needs would require a greater level of specialist care, conducting a targeted CAHPS survey for this population to assess availability of specialty care is encouraged and has been conducted and reported by several States.